emschuch/dsp/statistics/2-4-cohens_d.md

 effect
 ```

-The average birth weight of first babies was 7.201 lbs and the mean for other babies was 7.326 lbs, an absolute difference of 0.125 lbs.
+The mean birth weight of first babies was 7.201 lbs and for other babies was 7.326 lbs, a difference of 0.125 lbs.
 If we only look at the mean, first babies are lighter than others.

 To calculate the effect, the Cohen's d formula is the difference between the mean of each group over the pooled standard deviation.
 The effect size of first versus other babies was small, only -0.089 standard deviations.
 This doesn't seem very significant.